nihasoft/bpmn-flows/README.md

 ## Status

 BpmnFlows is under development and some features will come in the future.
-If you have some idea or got an error, please, open an issue here https://github.com/Hanor/BpmnFlows/issues.
+If you have some idea or got an error, please, open an issue here https://github.com/nihasoft/bpmn-flows/issues.
 Help me to give a great BPMN 2.0 library to the Angular.
+`Angular version: 7.2.6`

 ## Demo